fillmore-labs/cmplint/README.md

 ## Usage

-Run the linter on your project:

 ```console
 cmplint ./...
 ```

 ## The Problem

 Comparing pointers to newly allocated values is a source of subtle bugs in Go.
-Consider this code:
+Consider:

 ```go
 import (